GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/iam-delegated-role-grants/README.md

 <img src="diagram.png" width="572px">

-A [Medium article](https://medium.com/@jccb/managing-gcp-service-usage-through-delegated-role-grants-a843610f2226) has been published for this example, refer to it for more details on the context and the specifics of running the example.
+A [Medium article](https://medium.com/@jccb/managing-gcp-service-usage-through-delegated-role-grants-a843610f2226) has been published for this blueprint, refer to it for more details on the context and the specifics of running the blueprint.

 ## Restricting a predefined role

-By changing the `restricted_role_grant`, the example can be used to grant administrators a predefined role like `roles/compute.networkAdmin`, which allows setting IAM policies on service resources like subnetworks, but restrict the roles that those administrators are able to confer to other users.
+By changing the `restricted_role_grant`, the blueprint can be used to grant administrators a predefined role like `roles/compute.networkAdmin`, which allows setting IAM policies on service resources like subnetworks, but restrict the roles that those administrators are able to confer to other users.

-You can easily configure the example for this use case:
+You can easily configure the blueprint for this use case:

 ```hcl
 # terraform.tfvars